-Figure 2: The overall architecture of the PRADA method.
-We first query the target NRM and learn a surrogate ranking model based on PRF idea.
+Fig. 2.
+The overall architecture of the PRADA method.
+We first query the target NRM to learn a surrogate ranking model based on the PRF idea.
 Then, we select the important words in a document based on the surrogate model.
 We apply PGD to generate gradient-based adversarial perturbations to the embedding space towards the expected ranking order.
 Finally, we iteratively replace the important words with synonyms to find the final adversarial sample.